moti-og/contract-doc-v3/docs/docsByAI/react-configuration.md

      - Then `<script defer src="/ui/components.react.js"></script>`
    - In `addin/src/taskpane/taskpane.html` do the same (the dev server proxies `/vendor` and `/ui` to 4001).

-   Status: Added preload/defer script tags to `web/view.html` and `addin/src/taskpane/taskpane.html`, plus inclusion of `/ui/components.react.js`.
-React mounts are guarded and can coexist with legacy DOM.
+   Status: Completed.
+Preload/defer in both clients; mounts guarded.
+Added guard to skip mounting when placeholder UMDs are detected.

 3) Create `/shared-ui/components.react.js`
    - Export a `mountReactApp({ rootSelector })` that: